willpatterson/HOPSTACK/README.rst

 - SSH
 - HTTP/s

-LASDI is curretnly being developed.
+LASDI is currently under development.

 Getting Involved:
 =================

-If you want get involved in developing LASubway please let me know.
+If you want to get involved in developing LASubway please let me know.
 You can reach me at wpatt2 (at) pdx.edu.
 Currently most of the project is planned but not implemented so there is A LOT to do.
 I am a busy, working college student with little time to work on personal projects.